 While waiting for science to say something unequivocal about microplastics (I'm still waiting for something definitive about cell phones and I remember the decades needed for smoking), protect yourselves.

-If you use bottled water as your primary source of drinking water, there are a few precautions you can take.
+If you use bottled water as your primary source of drinking water, there are some precautions you can take.

 - Avoid shaking the bottle excessively or opening and closing it unnecessarily: you will reduce the risk of releasing microplastic particles into the water.

-- Avoid reusing bottles water bottle, as this can cause the inner surface of the bottle to abrade and release further particles.
+- Avoid reusing bottles of plastic water, because this can cause abrasion of the internal surface of the bottle and the release of additional particles.

-- Important: To minimize contamination from chemical pollutants such as plasticizers, which can be leached from PET water bottles, store bottled water in cool, dry places.
+- Important: To minimize contamination from chemical pollutants such as plasticizers, which can be released from PET water bottles, Store bottled water in cool, dry places.
 Light and heat accelerate the degradation of bottles and the release of chemicals.

-Hoping that, considering the long waits for these packs in the various squares and warehouses, the evil "tea" hasn't already been prepared.
+Hoping that, considering the long waits for these packages in the various yards and warehouses, the evil "tea" has not already been prepared.